-new product process, key success factors, product management, adapt
+new product process, key success factors, product management, adapt, strategy

 Review the activity below or download the PDF student worksheet

 Student Worksheet: Improving the New Product Process

 Read the following case study on a hypothetical manufacturer and their product development activities.
 Review their new product development process.
 Identify what they appeared to do well, and identify potential improvement areas for the future.

 West-White is a manufacturer of white-goods (e.g. washers, refrigerators) and various other household appliances.
 They were established in 1962 in Perth, Western Australia – hence their company name West (for Western Australia) and White (for white-goods).

 Last year their sales revenues were $150 million, with a pre-tax profit of $7 million.
 They have around 250 employees, and would be considered a medium-sized business.
 They are faced with an increasing competitive threat from larger firms, who have far lower manufacturing costs (as their competitors manufacture their products overseas, whereas West-White still manufactures in Perth).

 Fortunately, West-White had developed strong relationships, over many years, with a number of retail chains.
 And it has been this strength that has helped to maintain sales.